Gluten Free Fish and Chips

 Ingredient Notes

 Note: Many recipes call for beer for the fish batter, but in order to keep this recipe gluten-free and Whole30, it is omitted.
-The batter still turns out AMAZING!
+The gluten free fish batter still turns out AMAZING!
+A gluten-free beer could be used, but for this recipe we omit it completely.
+Many people add malt vinegar to the finished dish, but beware that malt vinegar is not gluten free.
 See FAQs below for more details.

 Homemade Tartar Sauce